 We need to know of any key changes to your organisation or its business activities, particularly if they affect your ability to complete your project, carry on business and pay debts due.

 You must also inform us of any changes to your:

 - name

 - addresses

 - nominated contact details

-- bank account details.
+- bank account details

+- joint/consortia partners and related arrangements (if applicable).